 State Transportation Improvement Program (STIP)

 The STIP is a multi-year capital improvement program of transportation projects on and off the State Highway System, funded with revenues from the Transportation Investment Fund and other funding sources.
 STIP programming generally occurs every two years.
 The programming cycle begins with the release of a proposed fund estimate in July of odd-numbered years, followed by California Transportation Commission (CTC) adoption of the fund estimate in August (odd years).
 The fund estimate serves to identify the amount of new funds available for the programming of transportation projects.
 Once the fund estimate is adopted, Caltrans and the regional planning agencies prepare transportation improvement plans for submittal by December 15th (odd years).
 Caltrans prepare the Interregional Transportation Improvement Plan (ITIP) and regional agencies prepare Regional Transportation Improvement Plans (RTIPs).
 Public hearings are held in January (even years) in both northern and southern California.
 The STIP is adopted by the CTC by April (even years).
-This process, as well as the fund distribution process are outlined in charts available on the Transportation Programming website http://dot.ca.gov/hq/transprog
+This process, as well as the STIP development and resources are available on the Financial Programming website.

 Local agencies should work through their Regional Transportation Planning Agency (RTPA), County Transportation Commission, or Metropolitan Planning Organization (MPO), as appropriate, to nominate projects for inclusion in the STIP.